StefanJohnsen/PointIn3DPolygon/Polygons-obj/README.md

 You can alternativly use our python viewer to visualize the OBJ files.
 Below are images from [pyOBJExplorer](https://github.com/StefanJohnsen/pyOBJExplorer).

+#

+1. **Polygon Representation**:
+   - Utilize a `std::vector<Point>` container to store the polygon vertices.
+   - The `Point` class/struct, which is optional and template-based, should have public members `x`, `y`, and `z`, representing the 3D coordinates of the points.
+These coordinates can be of type `float` or `double`.
+   - The polygon may be open or closed.
+In the case of an open polygon, the last point is assumed to connect back to the first point in the list to close the polygon.
+   - Alternatively, you can use the embedded Point struct to hold the points.

 # Test results
 ![PointInPolygon](https://github.com/StefanJohnsen/PointInPolygon/blob/main/Polygons-obj/poly-1.png)